mathworks/docmaker/README.md

 DocMaker requires MATLAB R2021a or later to *generate* documentation.

-## Developer documentation

-The repository contains a top-level [MATLAB project](https://www.mathworks.com/help/matlab/projects.html).
-Developers should follow the [user setup instructions](tbx/docmakerdoc/index.md) by generating a GitHub access token and registering the token with MATLAB.

-Development requires the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) which was introduced in MATLAB R2022b.

 ## User documentation

 DocMaker ships with [documentation](./tbx/docmakerdoc/index.md) that you can browse online, including: